Coal Business

 Coal Characteristics

-Coal is a fossil fuel composed of volatile matter, inherent moisture, and a combustible mixture of carbon.
-After combustion, when the volatile matter and inherent moisture have been driven out, a small portion of coal ash remains.
-Coal is classified into four grades based on its calorific value, volatile matter content, and fixed carbon composition, listed in descending order of quality as follows: (1) anthracite, (2) bituminous, (3) sub-bituminous, and (4) lignite.
-In Thailand, most indigenous coal deposits explored and developed for local industries are of lignite grade.
-Imported coal is primarily bituminous, which has a higher calorific value than domestically produced lignite.
+Coal is a fossil fuel consisting of volatile matter, moisture, and minerals, with carbon being the primary combustible element.
+During combustion, volatile matter and moisture are released, leaving a small amount of ash residue.
+Coal is generally classified into four grades based on calorific value, volatile matter, and fixed carbon, arranged in descending order of quality as follows: (1) Anthracite, (2) Bituminous, (3) Sub-bituminous, and (4) Lignite.
+In Thailand, the coal most commonly explored and developed for industrial use is lignite.
+Coal imported from overseas is primarily bituminous coal, which has a higher calorific value than domestically produced lignite.
+Coal prices are generally determined based on coal quality parameters, including calorific value, moisture content, volatile matter, fixed carbon, ash content, sulfur content, and coal size.

 Coal Production

-Coal is formed in several stages from plant remains that have been compacted, hardened, chemically altered, and metamorphosed by heat and pressure over millions of years.
-Therefore, developing a coal mine requires coal exploration activities to collect and analyze geological data, which helps determine coal seam thickness, resource boundaries, chemical content and quality, and economic reserve estimations.
-The development of coal deposits is generally based on the information and data obtained from these exploration programs.
-Accordingly, coal production consists of three major steps as follows:
+Coal is formed from plant remains that have been compacted, hardened, and chemically altered under heat and pressure over millions of years.
+The development of a coal mine therefore requires exploration activities to collect and analyze geological data in order to determine coal seam thickness, resource boundaries, coal quality and chemical composition, and commercially recoverable reserves.
+The information obtained from these exploration serves as the basis for the development of coal deposits.
+Accordingly, coal production generally consists of three major stages, as follows:

-(1) Coal Exploration: The exploration process begins with the preliminary collection and analysis of land surface and geological data in the target areas.
-This is followed by fieldwork, including scout drilling, to examine the formation, composition of soil and rock, and geological structure of the area.
-The objective is to confirm the presence of coal deposits and conduct further quality assessments and reserve estimations to determine economic feasibility, supporting decision-making for further mine development.
+(1) Coal Exploration: Exploration begins with the study of surface geological data and geological structures to identify preliminary target areas.
+This is followed by scout drilling to examine the accumulation of soil and rock layers and the geological structure of the area in order to confirm the presence of coal deposits.
+The process also includes the assessment of coal quality and commercially recoverable reserves to support decision-making on the development of the coal deposit for mining operations.

-(2) Coal Mining: Prior to coal mining operations, detailed drilling activities are conducted to collect and interpret necessary data on the mining areas, such as, coal reserves, coal quality, and soil layer composition for each coal seam formation.
-This data is used to develop the mine master plan, which includes cost analysis, mining methods, overburden removal and coal winning logistics, as well as the selection of suitable mining equipment and machinery.
+(2) Coal Mining: Prior to commencing mining operations, detailed drilling is conducted to obtain detailed information about the mining area, including coal reserves and coal quality at each level of coal seam formation, as well as the overburden layers.
+The information obtained is used to develop the mine master plan, which includes cost analysis, mine development methods, as well as the determination of the volume and areas for overburden removal and coal extraction at each stage, together with the selection of appropriate mining equipment and machinery.

 Coal Pricing Policy

-Coal pricing is mainly determined by its heating value, similar to other types of fuels.
-The coal sale price for each customer may vary based on several factors, including order volume, coal specifications such as calorific value, credit terms, and other specific conditions specified by customers.
-These factors are taken into account to ensure fair and consistent pricing for all customers.
-For imported coal, pricing is agreed upon with each customer and may be based on various terms, such as FOB (Free on Board), CIF (Cost, Insurance, and Freight), or delivered directly to the customer’s facility, depending on the mutually agreed conditions.
+Coal pricing is primarily determined based on its calorific value, similar to other types of fuel.
+The coal selling price for each customer may vary depending on several factors, including order volume, coal specifications such as calorific value, credit terms, and other agreed commercial conditions.
+These factors are considered to ensure fair and consistent pricing for customers.
+For imported coal, prices are negotiated with each customer and may be based on various trade terms, such as FOB (Free on Board), CIF (Cost, Insurance and Freight), or delivery directly to the customer’s facility, depending on mutually agreed conditions.

 Coal Distribution

-For domestic coal distribution, the Company sells directly to customers without using agents.
-In the overseas market, coal is sold either directly to customers or through coal trading agents, primarily on a credit-term basis.
-The Company carefully grants credit terms only to long-term customers with stable financial status.
-For new customers, the Company mitigates risk by requiring a letter of credit (L/C) issued by the customer.
-Since commencing operations in 1985, the Company has experienced minimal bad debt from coal sales.
+For domestic coal distribution, the Company sells coal directly to customers without using trading agents.
+In overseas markets, coal is sold either directly to customers or through trading agents, primarily on a credit-term basis.
+The Company grants credit terms selectively to long-term customers with stable financial standing.
+For new customers, the Company mitigates credit risk by requiring a letter of credit (L/C) issued by the customer.
+Since commencing operations in 1985, the Company has experienced minimal bad debts from coal sales.

 Competitive Strategy